Program

 6pm-8:00pm - Convocation Ceremony (The Rothberg Amphitheatre, Mount Scopus Campus) Moderators: Ofer Hadad and Dr. Hila Korach

-7:45pm - Friends Associations Events
+7:45pm - Friends Associations' Events

 Tuesday, June 17